willstepp/writings/joseph-the-son/jts.md

 “Not at all,” Beth reassured her.

 “I confess I was loathe to tell you but I can see now you are a reasonable young woman.
-And please understand, in a years time, two years time, I’m sure we would welcome you back into our community.”
+And please understand, in a years time, two years time, I’m sure we will welcome you back into our community.”

 “I do understand.
 Thank you again for coming to visit us today.”